noahlange/tiddlymark/README.md

 Helps manage some file clutter and (more importantly) gives us regular Markdown files.
 These can then be committed and viewed on GitHub or whatevered.

+### Custom plugins

+You can use the build scripts to generate custom plugins.
+Each plugin gets a standalone directory in `plugins` with a webpack config and `index.js` that serves as a "manifest" with the appropriate content and config.

+#### webpack.config.js

+Custom configuration for webpack goes in a `webpack.config.js` file to be merged with the common `webpack.config.js` file at the project root.
+Things to note:

+1. Your `target` depends on where you to run the code.
+Generally speaking, common or client-side code should use `web`; explicitly server-side code should use `node` instead.
+That being said, that's not always the case—it can get a little complicated.
+2. Compiled files are dumped into `./build`.

+#### index.js

+A plain JS file that exports an object roughly corresponding to the file structure of your plugin.
+Whatever the structure, the plugin's contents will always be nested under `$:/plugins`.

+Children of any given file are listed beneath `_`.
+Each key is a filename; the keys beneath it correspond to its contents (`text`) and metadata (the rest).
+Values need to be directly serializable to JSON or Promises of them.